python-data-acquisition/meta/README.md

 # Reducing duplicated effort when controlling microscope hardware with python

 There are a growing number of groups using python to control microscope hardware.
-To date, people have largely been operating in their own silos, leading to a large ammount of duplicated effort.
+To date, people have largely been operating in their own silos, leading to a large amount of duplicated effort.
 We would like to minimize this going forwards, and to provide a way of co-ordinating efforts.

 This repository exists to facilitate an open discussion about a) what exactly we are trying to achieve and